benjamindehli/EDB-Orgel/README.md

-# EDB-Orgel - Version [1.0]
+# EDB-Orgel

-Date: 2024-08-08

-Name: Benjamin Dehli

-Profile: [store.dehlimusikk.no][Gumroad profile]
+EDB-Orgel delivers the sound of four different digital synthesis types with the workflow of a drawbar organ combined with an analog synthesizer.

+## Release notes

+### Version 2.0.0 (upcoming)

+- Added a plugin version.
+See the section "The plugin version".
+- Corrected the UI values and the polarity for the drawbars.
+- Fixed the mislabeled 5 1/3' drawbar control name.
+- Fixed the swapped envelope tooltips on the 16' drawbar.
+- Renamed the hidden vibrato control, which was mislabeled "Velocity sensitivity 1".
+- Removed duplicated tremolo modulator bindings.
+- Removed a dead gain binding in the filter OFF state.

+### Version 1.0.0 (2024-08-08)

+- First version released

 ## Included formats

+- VST3 (macOS, Windows and Linux)
+- AU (macOS)
+- Standalone application (macOS, Windows and Linux)
 - Decent Sampler

-## Release notes

-### Version 1.0 (2024-08-08)

-- First version released

-## Description
+## The plugin version

-EDB-Orgel delivers the sound of four different digital synthesis types with the workflow of a drawbar organ combined with an analog synthesizer.
+The plugin is a self-contained instrument for macOS, Windows and Linux, available as VST3, AU and Standalone.
+Samples, graphics and impulse responses are all embedded in the plugin itself, losslessly compressed, so there are no external files to install or locate.

+The plugin has all the controls and features from the Decent Sampler version, including MIDI learn, the master volume fader with output meter, value readouts for the knobs and full DAW automation.
+On top of that, the plugin version adds:

+- Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
+- A velocity curve setting in the settings menu.

 ## Technical specification